 A few days have passed after London Marathon.
 My only running has consisted of a few laps around the local Athletics track before coaching a club session.
 I’m pretty relaxed about not running though, think the recovery will do me more good than harm, especially given the MDS.
 I plan to start moving the legs again over the bank holiday weekend whilst my husband Colin inflicts some pain on himself in the Centurion Thames Path 100!
 I was signed up to this race and also signed up to do my second Grand Union Canal Race end of May, however I have taken the decision to pull out of both races and focus on some slightly shorter events instead.

 Racing MDS took its toll, especially with a stressful lead-up to the race.
-Somehow, my body allowed me to finish London Marathon 1before firmly stopping me running by giving me a very persistent cold.
+Somehow, my body allowed me to finish before firmly stopping me running by giving me a very persistent cold.
 Therefore, the preparation for London consisted mostly of worries that I might not be able to run the race at all.
 However, a very short dress rehearsal with 2km at slightly faster than my intended marathon pace on Saturday afternoon before the race instilled some confidence.
 On race morning I felt the best I had since finishing MDS although not perfect.
 I accepted that sub 3 might not be achievable but I was going to have a go at it.

 The one thing that I find annoying about the Championship start is the rigorous rules around clothing.
 About a page of them.
 I wore my club vest, had to leave my favourite X-Bionic shorts behind because they have two logos on them and settle for an old pair of classic loose running shorts.
 My Compressport calf sleeves had to be turned inside out due to the size of logo.
 Once that faff was over with I clipped on a race belt with some gels.